Open Account

 Why Oil Prices React to News

 Oil is one of the most actively traded commodities in the world, and its price reflects the balance between supply and demand.
-Because of its importance to the global economy, any news that affects supply, demand, or market expectations can move prices quickly.
+Since it is quite important for the global economy, any news that affects supply, demand, or market expectations can move prices quickly.

 Key News Events That Move Oil Markets